chingu-x/zeldabot/README.md

 4. Create a new repo for the team in the target organization.
 Setting the following attributes
    - [X] Set the repo name to be the same as the team name
    - [X] Set the repo description to be `Add-project-description-here | Voyage-27 | https://chingu.io/ | Twitter: https://twitter.com/ChinguCollabs`
-   - [ ] Copy the `readme.md` in the template repo
-   - [ ] Copy issue templates from the template repo
    - [X] Add the team with Admin rights on the repository
    - [X] Copy labels from the template repo
    - [X] Copy milestones from the template repo
+   - [X] Copy issues from the template repo
+   - [ ] Copy the `readme.md` in the template repo
-   - [ ] Copy issues from the template repo
+   - [ ] Copy issue templates from the template repo

 ## Test Commandw (temporary)
 node zelda clone -o chingu-voyagetest -t voyage-template -t1 1 -t2 0 -t3 0 -n1 Toucans -n2 Geckos -n3 Bears
 node zelda clone -t1 1 -t2 0 -t3 0